VirtualProtect function

 The memory protection option.
 This parameter can be one of the memory protection constants.

-This value must be compatible with the access protection specified for the pages using VirtualAlloc or VirtualAllocEx.
+For mapped views, this value must be compatible with the access protection specified when the view was mapped (see MapViewOfFile, MapViewOfFileEx, and MapViewOfFileExNuma).

 A pointer to a variable that receives the previous access protection value of the first page in the specified region of pages.
 If this parameter is NULL or does not point to a valid variable, the function fails.